PTPells/maybeuseful/src/posts/Voice sketches.md

 - 28 Jan 2023: [Transcending Interfaces](https://www.dropbox.com/s/vysri9691b7knyw/Transcending%20Interfaces.m4a?dl=0) | _6m48s_

 ---
-_For details about how this experiment came to be, what I'm curious to learn through it, and what I'm noticing in the process, see: [Experiment:Voice Memos](https://ping-practice.gitbook.io/pings/experiment-voice-memos)_
+_For details about how this experiment came to be, what I'm curious to learn through it, and what I'm noticing in the process, see: [Experiment: Voice Memos](https://ping-practice.gitbook.io/pings/experiment-voice-memos)_